BartOtten/routex/README.md

   use of Elixirs superb pattern matching.

-* **No dependencies, no state**: Routex is unique in not depending on other libraries and works out-of-the-box without proces state.
+* **No dependencies, no state**: Routex is unique in not depending on other libraries and works out-of-the-box without process state.
 An extension to control third-party libraries that do rely on state such as Gettext is included.